 Cancel the saute function and add the bag of frozen tortellini to the pot.

 Finally, add the jar, or can, of pasta sauce, and fold gently to combine.
+I used the quarter cup of water to rinse all of the past out of the jar.

 Once everything is all mixed together, put the lid on your pressure cooker, turn the valve to sealing and set the timer to 1 minute.
 (My bag of frozen tortellini said that it cooked in 2 – 3 minutes on the stove top.
 Since I have been told that pasta cooks in half the time in the pressure cooker, I set the timer to 1 minute, and the tortellini were perfectly cooked.)